wso2/docs-is/en/docs/develop/scim2-patch-operations.md

 ### Replace user groups

-Since `path` is an optional parameter for add and replace operations, there are two ways to define the operation in a payload: with or without the `path` parameter.
+Let's create patch request payloads to `replace` user groups assigned to a user role.

--   **Example 1:** Replace a user group from a role (without using the path param):
+-   **Example 1:** Replace a user group in a role (without using the path param):

     ```json
     {